What is Moving Slowly?

-Any kind of infection, such as distemper, kennel cough, or parvovirus can cause your dog to become lethargic or slow to move.
+Any kind of infection might cause your dog to become lethargic or slow to move.
 It is of the utmost importance to get your dog to the vet in order to get the infection under control before secondary complications develop.

 Fleas and ticks can cause serious issues for your dog.
 A severe infestation can lead to anemia, which is the loss or destruction of a large amount of red blood cells.
 When anemia occurs your dog will experience loss of energy, decreased appetite, and energy intolerance.
 In some cases, an animal may show no signs of anemia at all.
 While this situation can be life threatening, the more minor cases can be treated without much difficulty at all.
 It is extremely important to get your dog to the vet as soon as you suspect anemia may be the underlying issue to your dog’s lethargy.
 Quick examination can result in a quick recovery.

-When renal tumors occur, they can start out inside the kidney or spread from somewhere else in the body.
-This is not a common occurrence, yet all ages of dogs have the potential to grow such a tumor.
+When tumors occur, they can start out inside the body or spread from somewhere else in the body.
+All dogs have the potential to grow such a tumor.
 It is extremely important to get your pet to the vet as soon as possible if any of these symptoms are seen in addition to slow movement:

 - Blood in the urine

 While lethargy or lack of willingness to move are not necessarily deadly symptoms, tumors can spread, so early detection of this issue is vital.